 “A great place to save money in your laundry design is first and foremost with flat packs.
 Also, look to some benchtop alternatives such as Laminex or timber to further save your budget.

 “There are some things you may not think about when designing your laundry, such as your tap and sink.
-Consider a deep sink with a higher gooseneck tap for dog washing, or being able to fit a good sized bucket under the tap,” explains Rachel wisely.
+Consider a deep sink with a higher gooseneck tap for dog washing, or being able to fit a good sized bucket under the tap,” explains Rachael wisely.

 “To splurge, I always look for beautiful door and drawer hardware.
 People often underestimated how important it is to have beautiful finishes, right down to the last detail.